 - The system has many interfaces to other processes in your company

 - Post-Market Surveillance activities must be planned

-- The evidence and actions are to be filed in a report for each product or product group.
+- The evidence and actions are to be filed in a report for each Device or Device group.

 The topic of vigilance continues:

 - When does an incident become a serious incident??

 - Which Field Safety Corrective Action (FSCA) is appropriate?

 - What are the deadlines and criteria for reporting to the authorities?

 Vigilance for Medical Devices - the Medical Device monitoring and reporting system